Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 They also noted that self-published books typically do not earn enough from sales to recoup the costs of publishing.
 While some of their authors had received national attention, most self-published authors do not sell as many books as they would like.

 A publisher is a company that contracts with authors to publish, print, and promote authors’ books.
 They do not charge a fee of any sort to the author.
 They are making an investment in the author and the author’s book.
 This is often referred to as traditional publishing.

 The competition is fierce for getting a traditional book deal with a publisher or getting an agent to represent your work to a publisher.
-Most authors do not get deals, then resort to self-publishing as their Plan B. After a frustrating stab at getting a traditional publishing deal, authors can turn to the publishing companies, sometimes not realizing that they are not the same as publishers.
+Most authors who do not get deals then resort to self-publishing as their Plan B. After a frustrating stab at not getting a traditional publishing deal, authors can turn to the publishing companies, sometimes not realizing that they are not the same as publishers.

 What About Hybrid Publishers?